Collard Greens (song): Music video

 On August 7, 2013, Schoolboy Q appeared on BET's 106 & Park to premiere the music video for "Collard Greens".
 The video was directed by JeromeD, and features cameo appearances from fellow American rapper Macklemore and production duo Nez & Rio.
 The psychedelic video features Lamar and Q at a massive house and pool party, accompanied by an abundance of beautiful women.
 It features the artists mirrored in and out of special effects, such as being seen through a kaleidoscope and the picture being changed to negative.
 Schoolboy Q credits the video as being his first major record label, big budget music video.
 He also said he had shot a different video for it, but was unhappy with the final project and chose to shoot a new video.

 The week of its release XXL named the video one of the best new hip hop music videos.
 XXL would also name the music video one of "The 15 Best Hip-Hop Videos Of The Summer".

 Live performances

 On September 16, 2013, Schoolboy Q and Kendrick Lamar performed "Collard Greens", in New York for Vitamin Water and The Faders Upcapped concert series.
 They also performed "Hands on the Wheel" and "Blessed", and featured their new TDE label-mate SZA.
 The next day they also performed the single on The Arsenio Hall Show.
 On October 15, 2013, Schoolboy Q and Lamar performed "Collard Greens" in a medley with Lamar's song "Money Trees" at the 2013 BET Hip Hop Awards.
 On January 28, 2014, Schoolboy Q performed the song, along with "Break the Bank" and "Man of the Year" on the season finale of DJ Skee's SKEE Live.
 Kendrick Lamar has performed "Collard Greens" at every show on the Damn tour.
+On June 19, 2024, During Kendrick Lamar's Pop Out performance at the Kia Forum, he brought out Schoolboy Q and performed the song together, with rappers Jay Rock and Ab-Soul also on stage.